ynonp/blog/docs/_posts/2021-04-13-three-mobx-demos.markdown

 The second mechanism is the Higher Order Component `observer` function in `mobx-react-lite` package.
 This Higher Order Component is responsible for re-rendering our component when observable data in MobX changes.
 When I wrote these demos and in real-life outside this blog, I would usually forget to call `observer` and my UI would not refresh.

 ## Managing Nested React State with a MobX Local Observable
-A second interesting use case for mobx functions as a replacement to functional programming paradigms when I need to store an object or array in state.
-In normal React code this snippet has a bug:
+A second cool use case for mobx is a replacement to functional programming paradigms when I need to store an object or array in state.
+In normal React code this snippet would not work as expected:

 ```
 function Counters(props) {